Tuition & Financial Aid

 As a nonprofit, accredited university with affordable tuition, WGU gives students—and employers—a greater return on their education investment.
 First, it's a remarkably small investment to begin with; in fact, with WGU's undergraduate tuition costing less than $7,200 per year for most programs, many companies' tuition reimbursement benefits cover most or all the costs.
-And the return is quite nice: WGU grads, on average, report making $21,800 more per year four years after graduation than they made when they enrolled (compared with a national average of $11,500).
+And the return is quite nice: WGU grads, on average, report making $25,900 more per year four years after graduation than they made when they enrolled.

 Another major benefit to both students and their employers: We're competency-based, which means every course is organized around a set of skills and knowledge that employers are looking for in their workforce.
 In fact, we develop our competencies with employer input, so our students can be sure they are learning exactly what the industry demands.